piface314/ygo-fabrica/README.md

 the game folder, adding cards to the extension database, generating card pics, etc.

-The name of the project is based on the Portuguese word for factory, _fábrica_, and is pronounced just like that, "FAH-bri-ka".
+The name of the project is based on the Portuguese word for factory, _fábrica_, and is pronounced just like that, "FAH-bree-kah".
 From Brazil, with love :green_heart:.

 ## Features